top of page

 Introduction

-The Wesleyan tradition offers a distinctive and compelling vision of Christian life that stands in contrast to Dreher's focus on withdrawal.
+The Wesleyan tradition offers a distinctive and compelling vision of Christian life that contrasts with Dreher's focus on withdrawal.
 John Wesley (1703–1791), the founder of Methodism, championed both personal and social holiness, insisting that sanctification must extend beyond private devotion into active engagement with society.
 He famously declared, "There is no holiness but social holiness."
 For Wesley, holiness is not simply a matter of individual piety but a transformative way of life that seeks to uplift and reform the world around us.
-While The Benedict Option advocates retreat into isolated communities as a strategy to preserve faith, the Wesleyan perspective emphasizes engaging society directly, demonstrating that faithful Christians can fortify their impact through active witness, moral integrity, and service.
+While The Benedict Option advocates a retreat into isolated communities to preserve faith, the Wesleyan perspective emphasizes engaging directly with society, demonstrating that faithful Christians can strengthen their impact through active witness, moral integrity, and service.
 In this view, stepping back from cultural entanglements does not mean abandonment but rather a strategic pause to strengthen one's influence, allowing holiness to radiate outward and reshape the world from within.

 Evangelical Witness to Transform Culture